 Veeck made the World Series an event for the common fan.
 Series tickets had always been sold in sets for all home games (the middle three were played in Cleveland), but Veeck sold single-game tickets to allow three times as many people to see their team play for the championship.
 The Indians defeated the Boston Braves in six games.

-The 1948 season was the triumph of Veeck’s life.
+That 1948 season was the triumph of Veeck’s life.
 After the victory parade, he went home to his empty apartment.
-He wrote later, “I had never been more lonely in my life.”
+He wrote later, “I had never been more lonely in my life.”8

 That may explain why Veeck’s years in Cleveland were marked by a desperate quest for excitement.
 He joined a group of late-night revelers known in the gossip columns as the Jolly Set.
 When Cleveland’s café society proved too tame, he began making overnight commutes to New York, flying into the city to close down the Copacabana nightclub, then flying home the next morning.

-Inevitably, 1949 was an anticlimax.
+Inevitably, the 1949 season was an anticlimax.
 The Indians dropped to third place as attendance fell by more than 300,000.
 Veeck continued to rev his promotional engine, but he could not top himself.
 When the club was eliminated from the pennant race, he staged a funeral at the ballpark and buried the 1948 flag.
-That stunt outraged some of the players and fans.
-Before the season was over he was looking to sell the team.
+That stunt outraged some of his players and fans.
+Before the season was over he was looking to sell.

 The couple moved to Veeck’s Arizona ranch, but not for long.
 Civic leaders from Milwaukee, Los Angeles, and other cities wanted him to buy a major-league club and bring it to their area.
 Veeck set his sights on the St. Louis Browns, the American League’s perennial doormats.
 The team had won its only pennant in the wartime 1944 season, when its draft rejects proved stronger than the competition’s.
 The Browns were poor stepchildren to the Cardinals in the majors’ smallest two-team market.
 Visiting teams complained that their share of the sparse gate receipts did not even cover travel expenses.